Definition of Akusay

 By extension, this name can be used to indicate various types of cabbages from Asia, especially the so-called “repollo chino” (Chinese cabbage).

 The word akusay is a transliteration of Chinese 哈库萨伊and refers specifically to a vegetable also known as “Chinese cabbage”.
 Another name that is assigned to this vegetable is that of “pack choy”, it is a green plant, thick and elongated leaves, and shaped like a cylinder.

-This important additive of Chinese, Japanese and Korean gastronomy, has been dispersed all over the world, and to consume it, it can be made raw or cooked (generally sautéed for 3 to 5 minutes).
-They are served with the characteristic Asian soy sauce and sesame seeds .
+This important additive of Chinese, Japanese and Korean gastronomy, has been dispersed all over the world, and to consume it, it can be made raw or cooked.
+It is part of world-renowned preparations such as “Kimchi”.

-The citizens of ancient Greece, used this food to increase the amount of breast milk in women while breastfeeding.
+Citizens of ancient Greece used akusay to increase the amount of breast milk in women while breastfeeding.
 In addition, they considered it a suitable ingredient for organic deficiencies in the lungs and intestines.

-The akusay , is a vegetable with approximately 90% water and vitamins A, B, C and E. It has high properties of nutrients, fiber, carbohydrate and low calories.
+Akusay is a vegetable with approximately 90% water and vitamins A, B, C and E. It has high properties of nutrients, fiber, carbohydrate and low calories.